damienvanrobaeys/Run-in-Sandbox/README.md

 - Once you have downloaded the folder structure, **check if files have not be blocked after download**
 - Do a right-click on Add_Structure.ps1 and check if needed check Unblocked
 - Run Add_Structure.ps1 **with admin rights**

+**Update (09/21/21): Run reg file and multiple apps in the same sandbox session**
+- Add a context menu for reg file, to run them in Sandbox
+- Add ability to run multiple apps in the same Sandbox session

 **Update (08/03/21): Run intunewin file in sandbox**
 - Add a context menu for intunewin file, to run them in Sandbox